viperproject/gobra-book/src/02/addressable.md

 	c2.Scale(-1)
     ^
 ```
-Parameters of a function or method can be shared with the `share` statement at the beginning of the body.
+The parameters of a function or method can be shared with the `share` statement at the beginning of the body.
 ``` go verifies
 {{#include shared_struct.go:client3}}
 ```